refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 </details>

-Adding icons to `resources` make them available to menu items as well as breadcrumbs.
+Adding icons to `resources` makes them available for menu items as well as breadcrumbs.
 So, now we'll update the `<Menu />` and `<Breadcrumb />` components with icons and daisyUI styles.

 ### Menu Component